-The median employee's compensation for 2022 includes base salary, excess accrued vacation benefits, incentive compensation, matching contributions to the qualified defined contribution plan, and the value of such employee's pension benefits (if applicable).
+The median employee's compensation for 2023 includes base salary, incentive compensation, matching contributions to the qualified defined contribution plan, and the value of such employee's pension benefits (if applicable).
 The value of the pension benefits represents only the change in the actuarial present value of accumulated pension benefits, which is primarily dependent on changes in interest rates, years of benefit service and salary.
-With respect to the annual total compensation of the CEO, we used the amount reported in the "Total" column of our 2022 Summary Compensation Table.
+With respect to the annual total compensation of the CEO, we used the amount reported in the "Total" column of our 2023 Summary Compensation Table.